micromata/dave/Readme.md

 ### User management

-User management in *daffy* is very simple.
+User management in _dave_ is very simple.
 Each user in the `config.yaml` MUST have a password and CAN have a subdirectory.

 The password must be in form of a BCrypt hash.
-You can generate one calling the shipped cli tool `daffycli pasdaffy`.
+You can generate one calling the shipped cli tool `davecli pasdaffy`.

 If a subdirectory is configured for a user, the user is jailed within it and can't see anything that exists outside of this directory.
 If no subdirectory is configured for an user, the user can see and modify all files within the base directory.